 Complete the CCR cycle and get your certificate renewed for another three years.

 In the CCR cycle, you will have to earn 60 PDUs in three years and report to the PMI.
 Once you successfully report these PDUs and they are accepted, the validity of your credentials is increased for a further three years and a new certificate with a new expiry date will be issued to you.

-If you fail to report 60 PDUs and your three years are up, then your status will be suspended.
-However, you will still have 12 months to earn the PDUs and report them to PMI to change your status to active.
+If you fail to report 60 PDUs and your three years are up, your status will be suspended.
+However, you still have 12 months to earn the PDUs and report them to the PMI to change your status to active.

-If you’re still not able to do so, you will lose your credential.
+If you’re still not able to do so even after this grace period, you will lose your credentials.
 Now, to regain your status as a PMP credential holder, you will have to pass the PMP exam again.

 Why is the CCR Program Needed?

 There is a reason behind the CCR program.
 By passing the PMP exam you have demonstrated your skills and knowledge on the subject, but as time passes your skills may become outdated or may not be current with the latest advancements in the profession.